Pinarello: Dogma series

-In May 2019, the company revealed the successor to the Dogma F10, the Dogma F12 which is launched alongside Team Ineos.
+In May 2019, the company revealed the successor to the Dogma F10, the Dogma F12 which was launched alongside Team Ineos.

 Time trial and triathlon models

 Following the success of Pinarello's first experiment with aero tubing in Indurain's 1992 Banesto Line time trial bike, Pinarello developed the carbon monocoque Espada with input from Formula 1 expert Giacchi for the 1994 Hour Record attempt.
 This was Pinarello's first carbon frame.
 Indurain succeeded in setting a new standard on the Espada by breaking 53 kph for the first time with a mark of 53.040 kph.
 Indurain gained further success on the Espada in the 1995 Tour, winning both long time trials, before returning to a Banesto Line frame to win the 1996 Olympic time trial.

 The Pinarello Montello FP8 was a time trial bicycle manufactured by Pinarello prior to the introduction of the Graal.
 It was made with aerospace grade carbon fibre composite.
-The 50HM3K carbon fibre creates an ultra stiff and light ride.
+The 50HM3K carbon fibre created an ultra-stiff and light ride.

-The Pinarello Graal is a time trial frame manufactured by Pinarello.
+The Pinarello Graal was a time trial frame manufactured by Pinarello.
 The Graal was designed using CFD techniques, maximizing the efficiency of the bicycle.
-The frame is available in both an electronic version and mechanical version, with the electronic version featuring an internally mounted battery.
+The frame was available in both an electronic version and mechanical version, with the electronic version featuring an internally-mounted battery.

 The Pinarello Bolide was released on 2 May 2013 with gains of a 15% reduction in aerodynamic drag and 5% reduction in weight over the Graal.
 Team Sky's 2012 Tour de France winner Sir Bradley Wiggins used the new bike at the 2013 Giro d'Italia.
-The Bolide has been in development for over year with both Pinarello lab technicians and Team Sky working on the bike.
-The Bolide uses aeroplane wing-shaped tubular sections in conjunction with a 'concave back' on the seat tube.
-This allows the rear wheel and frame to be closer together.
-In addition, the brakes are shielded behind leading small fairings and the frame utilizes integrated cabling to further minimize drag.
+The Bolide had been in development for over a year with both Pinarello lab technicians and Team Sky working on the bike.
+The Bolide used aeroplane wing-shaped tubular sections in conjunction with a 'concave back' on the seat tube.
+This allowed the rear wheel and frame to be closer together.
+In addition, the brakes were shielded behind leading small fairings and the frame utilized integrated cabling to further minimize drag.